devshorts/scaff/README.md

 Examples can be things like verifying keys start with certain prefixes, or exclude characters, etc.
 The delegation spawns a subshell to execute, so it is extensible for your needs.

+## Language delimiters

+Different languages have different identifier semantics.
+The default rule delim is `__` but you can specify custom delimiters for file extensions, such that where `__` doesn't compile or validate as a valid identifier, you can replace it whatever you want.